-- The coursework was graduate level (i.e., master's or doctoral) and from the qualifying institution at which you were enrolled. - The coursework was obtained within 10 years of the year the application was submitted (e.g., to apply in 2024, only coursework completed in 2014 or later will be applied). - You received academic credit for the coursework. - The coursework reflects that you received a passing grade ("C" or higher in a graded course or "pass" in a pass/fail system) in each course. - The coursework covers all of the content areas and number of hours specified in this table:
+- The coursework was graduate level (i.e., master's or doctoral) and from the qualifying institution at which you were enrolled. - The coursework was obtained within 10 years of the year the application was submitted (e.g., to apply in 2025, only coursework completed in 2015 or later will be applied). - The coursework was completed at an institution that has a Pathway 2 Program Contact (for those applying for certification on or after January 1, 2026). - You received academic credit for the coursework. - The coursework reflects that you received a passing grade ("C" or higher in a graded course or "pass" in a pass/fail system) in each course. - The coursework covers all of the content areas and number of hours specified in this table:

-Coursework Content Requirements
+Coursework Content Requirements 27

-Content Areas Hours
+Content Areas

 BACB Ethics Code and Code-Enforcement System; Professionalism Note: The content must be taught in one or more freestanding courses, meaning that the BACB's ethics code and code-enforcement system and professionalism must constitute the majority of each course's content.
 45 hrs

 Philosophical Underpinnings; Concepts & Principles Note: 45 hours must be taught in one freestanding course, meaning that concepts and principles must constitute the majority of the course's content.
-90 hrs

 Measurement, Data Display, and Interpretation; Experimental Design Note: The content must be taught in one freestanding course, meaning that measurement, data display, and interpretation and experimental design must constitute the majority of the course's content.
-45 hrs

-Behavior Assessment 45 hrs
+Behavior Assessment

-Behavior-Change Procedures; Selecting and Implementing Interventions 60 hrs
+Behavior-Change Procedures; Selecting and Implementing Interventions

-Personnel Supervision and Management 30 hrs
+Personnel Supervision and Management

 Total 315 hrs